idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 - Goal:

+  - Engineer is self aware
   - Engineer comes to conclusion himself
   - Engineers feels on track
   - Engineer aspires to get to that level
   - Engineer doesn't want to be over leveled
-  - Engineer is self aware
   - Engineer gets new opportunities/support required.

 - Start w assume engineer right - lets look at the criteria together.

-  - Now or next 1:1?

-- Review role guidelines
+  - Skim now and deep dive in next 1:1
   - Ask for self evaluation
+  - Review and get on same page, sometimes manager thinks below and above what eng does.
   - Go over with examples together
   - Ask "How would you describe your behavior vs someone else's"
   - Ask what gaps do you see

-- Call out positive examples from engineers @ Level + 1
+- Create plan to close the gaps
+  - Projects that stretch in those areas
+  - Mentors that can help close the gap on those areas
+  - Training/etc

-### How do you identify engineers who could make good managers?
-How do you help them develop?
+### How do you identify and grow potential managers?

-Engineers that are interested in reading this post :)
+Engineers that are interested in reading this post make good manager candidates.
+The path usually start with getting an intern, then being a tech lead with heavy mentoring.
+Then having them take over as many as people issues as people are comfortable with them tracking.

 ### Best hire of your career

 ### How did you grow top talent

-### What do you do when a team completely disagrees with the founder/VP on the direction of a product?
+### How you deal with team disagrees with the leadership

 Step 1: Believe and deeply understand it.
 Either I believe in it, or I deeply understand the decision and have disagreed and committed.
 As part of committing, I'm all in, and will share that.